 The coastal city is a seaside and harbor town and an attractive residential area.
 Despite that, Scheveningen is in need of major renewal, which is why the municipality presented the master plan in 2009.
 One of the goals is to significantly expand the housing stock and create a central urban living environment.
 The new buildings, a varied group of current and new residents can be taken into account: born and raised residents of Scheveningen and The Hague, people from outside, young and old, surfers, families and seniors.

-Lumen has been designed with these various future residents in mind.
-The location by the sea was one of the few places that offered the possibility to realize a design of this size (69 apartments over six floors) with views over the square with lighthouse, the harbor and the sea.
+The location by the sea was one of the few places that offered the possibility to realize a design of this size (69 apartments over six floors) with views over the square with lighthouse, the harbour and the sea.
 OZ combined the wishes of the residents of Scheveningen with regard to their living environment with the vision of the municipality to create apartments that would also attract people from outside Scheveningen.
 Lumen has become an outward, seaward, nature-oriented complex with great appeal for both local and non-local sea lovers.

 The open design of the building is the opposite of the closed architecture that has become so characteristic of the Dutch coastline.
-Lumen refers to the luxury Scheveningen beach hotels back in the day.
-It has the qualities of a beach hotel from 100 years ago, but is built for the future.
+Lumen has the qualities of a beach hotel from 100 years ago, but is built for the future.
 The energy supply consists of solar panels and a collective ATES installation.
 It is an all-sided building, with the possibility to walk straight through the building through the large central hall to the sea.
 A catwalk to the beach.

-The facade is designed with nature.
+We designed the facade with nature.
 A chipper technique gives the bricks a light sand layer, giving them the appearance of natural stone.
 The sand on the bricks has the same color as the beach, so the facade colors along with the beach during sunrise and sunset.
-The application of the sand layer will be done by one cementer.
+Only one cementer will do the application of the sand layer.
 The method for applying the cement is the cementer’s unique signature and should look the same across the entire facade.
 Living with wind, sand and salt demands a lot from the façade and glass.
-All materials are specifically chosen to resist fast deterioration in quality.
-The outdoor area is finished with a beautiful metal fence combined with a glass plate against the wind.
+We chose all materials specifically to resist fast deterioration in quality.
+We finished the outdoor area with a beautiful metal fence combined with a glass plate against the wind.

 In- and exterior form a whole.
 For Lumen, OZ collaborated with interior design agency TANK and landscape architect Flux.
-The interior consists of natural materials, in light color tones.
+The interior consists of natural materials, in light colour tones.
 Wood that seems weathered by the sun and the outside air.
 No tightly plastered walls, smooth lacquered wood and concrete without hairline cracks, but rough and beautifully imperfect.
 A play of shadow and light, exciting patterns that are reflected by nature itself.
-The terraces on the ground floor are lined by Flux with dune grass and dune roses.
+Flux lined the terraces on the ground floor with dune grass and dune roses.
 The planting forms a natural transition with the dune landscape.

 Lumen has a communal lounge area with sea views.
 This way, the people who live at the land side of the building can also enjoy the sea panorama.
-The lounge is furnished by TANK and can accommodate all residents together if necessary.
+TANK furnished the lounge.
+This lounge can accommodate all residents together if necessary.
 A special feature of Lumen is that surfers do not come to their apartment wet and full of sand, but thanks to a special entrance downstairs can shower, change clothes and store their board and wetsuit in a storage room.